mojotech/situation-room/README.md

 $ ./build/situation-room
 ```

+### NOTE

+A local sqlite file (`situation-room.db.bin`) is included in the repository to see initial sites locally and on staging
+until a more permanent datastore solution is implemented.
+This means, that if you run the site
+locally instead of agains the [Heroku staging site][8] your local copy of this DB file will show changes.

+These changes **should not be** submitted back to the repository!
+You can configure your local copy
+of the git repository to ignore changes to the database file with the following command:

+    $ git update-index --skip-worktree situation-room.db.bin

 You will need to rebuild and restart the app manually when you make code changes
 with this method.